hotwatermorning/MinimalVstPlugin/README.md

 This inverts stereo channels.

-To build this sample, please put pluginterfaces/ and public.sdk into ./MinimalVstPlugin/.
+To build this sample, please put pluginterfaces/ and public.sdk/ into ./MinimalVstPlugin/.